Snehal-Mhatre/ImageClassificationModel/README.md

-# Deploy Keras Model with Flask as Web App in 10 Minutes
+# Deploy Image Classification Model using Flask and Docker on Google Cloud

 A pretty and customizable web app to deploy your DL model with ease